bueler/sia-fve/petsc/README.md

 The code `mahaffy.c` tests classical Mahaffy and improved (M*) finite volume element methods for the shallow ice approximation (SIA) on a structured Q1 grid.
-We use PETSc DMDA and SNESVI to solve the steady SIA free boundary problem.
+We use PETSc DMDA and SNESVI to solve the steady-state SIA free boundary problem.

 This code is documented by manuscript `../paper/siafve.tex`.